HenrikHao/real-estate-industry-project/README.md

 Notebooks:
 1. `notebooks/preprocessing_properties.ipynb`: Run this for properties data preprocessing
-2. `notebooks/preprocessing_census.ipynb`: This is for census data preprocessing
+2. `notebooks/aggregation.ipynb`: This notebook will aggregate properties data with other proximities.
 3. `notebooks/proprocessing_properties.ipynb`: This is for properties data preprocessing